Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Network Asset Congestion Model

 \subsection{Bottom-up Demand Model}

 The electrical load on an asset is computed as the sum of individual demand profiles assigned to the customers connected to the asset.
 Only active power is considered, and losses are neglected.
-Each demand profiles is a time series containing quarter-hourly power consumption averages, and is based on measurements from the year 2018, totalling 35,040 time steps for the entire year.
-The assignment of demand profiles to customers is based on the categorisation of customers used in the \gls{andes} model.
-A detailed break-down of all categories can be found in \cite{Thesis_Julian_B}.
-In the following, a coarser grouping is made on the basis of the modelling approach used.
-Three groups of demand profile types can be distinguished:
+Each demand profile is a time series containing quarter-hourly power consumption averages, and is based on measurements from the year 2018, totalling 35,040 time steps for the entire year.
+The assignment of demand profiles to customers is based on the categorisation of customers used in the \gls{andes} model, a detailed break-down of which can be found in \cite{Thesis_Julian_B}.
+In the following, the grouping relevant for the modelling approach adopted here is presented.
+Three groups of demand profile types can be distinguished therein: